Code-Screen/Code-Screen.github.io/docs/viewing-activity-log.md

 # Activity Log

-There is an `Activity Log` available for each candidate, which provides a real-time overview of how a candidate is progressing through your test. <br> This makes it very easy for you to track candidates’ journeys through your tests.
+There is an `Activity Log` available for each candidate, which provides a real-time overview of how a candidate is progressing through your assessment. <br> This makes it very easy for you to track candidates’ journeys through your assessments.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>